Ali's Blog

 Twitter avatar for @Justin_D_Martin

-Whether or not we're starring in some cosmic civilisational showdown (I'm leaning towards "not"), there's no denying our world is a patchwork quilt of different culturally-rooted perspectives.
+Whether or not we're starring in some cosmic civilisational showdown (I'm leaning towards "not"), there's no denying our world is a patchwork of different culturally-rooted perspectives.
+But the World Cup laid bare not a clash of civilisations, but a crisis of translation.
 I'm lucky enough to have a front-row seat to this global potluck, watching as people from all walks of life scratch their heads in confusion over each other's thoughts and behaviours, mainly as a result of a failure to set the conditions for a fruitful social negotiation about our global village (and the global events that are held within it).
 In this particular case, journalists and commentators to government officials and football audiences, all were largely convergent on their confusion about what ‘human rights’ are and how to go pragmatically negotiate them.

-My main concern here is untangling the intellectual knots we've tied ourselves into, the arguments and rejoinders utilised by both camps and how they are often mischaracterised.
+In the following, main concern will be in untangling the intellectual knots we've tied ourselves into, the arguments and rejoinders utilised by both camps and how they are often mischaracterised.
 The conviction which underpins the essay is that we must first seek a higher level of critical self-understanding of the philosophical presuppositions we hold as human rights advocates in order to engage with other populations in good faith.
 I am specifically concerned with making explicit the normative and metanormative understanding of human rights in the hopes of unclouding mutual communication, at the very least on an intellectual level.

 Cultural Boundaries are Chimeras

-Meaningful communication cannot thrive in the stuffy confines of the traditionalists' cultural isolationism on the one hand, and UNESCO's "windowless" cultural relativism on the other hand (as cheekily dubbed by anthropologist Clifford Geertz, where human communities are in his words “semantic monads”).
-But let's face it—boundaries are about as real as unicorns when it comes to cultures.
-Cultures are always swapping ideas, food, fashion, and more in a never-ending, primordial game of cultural musical chairs.
+Meaningful cross-cultural communication cannot thrive in the stuffy confines of the traditionalists' cultural isolationism on the one hand, and UNESCO's "windowless" cultural relativism on the other hand (as cheekily dubbed by anthropologist Clifford Geertz, where human communities are in his words “semantic monads”).
+To speak of cultural boundaries as fixed, impermeable entities is to indulge in a fiction.
+Cultures are palimpsests, they are always borrowing and fusing ideas, food, fashion, and so on.
 One may go so far as saying, with Geertz, that other cultures are constitutive of one another, that routes supervene on roots.
 Static “natives”, anchored in place and untouched by outside contact have probably never existed outside the misguided writings of meandering 20th century European anthropologists.

 Twitter avatar for @Qatari

-Team Qatar includes ‘subaltern’ petro-rich Qataris, PR-savvy social media firms, genuinely aggrieved non-WEIRD audiences, postcolonial professors, and FIFA.
+Team Qatar includes ‘subaltern’ petro-rich Qataris, PR-savvy social media firms, aggrieved non-WEIRD audiences, postcolonial professors, and FIFA.
 This team retorts by (understandably) throwing around accusations of cultural imperialism, Western exceptionalism, and hypocrisy.
 Some go on to then weaponise outdated liberal values like "non-judgment" to legitimate illiberal practices and hush up dissenters.
-When it suits them, they'll also cosy up to normative cultural relativism, which is a prescription for tolerating the moral practices of other cultures no matter how much they themselves might disagree with them.
+When it suits them, they'll also cosy up to normative cultural relativism—a prescription for tolerating the moral practices of other cultures no matter how much they might disagree with them.

 This was exemplified by the FIFA president’s pre-tournament address to the press when he claimed that the ‘West’ is being hypocritical when criticising Qatar for the conditions it puts migrant workers and exclaims that "for what we Europeans have been doing for 3,000 years around the world, we should be apologising for the next 3,000 years before starting to give moral lessons to people".